 \section{Introduction}

 Modeling the mapping relationships of long sequences or continuous temporal functions is a significant challenge in machine learning.
 A large variety of neural network architectures have been proposed to address sequential and functional mapping tasks, including recurrent neural networks (RNNs) \citep{rumelhart1986learning} and their variants \citep{hochreiter1997long,cho2014learning}, attention-based architectures \citep{vaswani2017attention}, state-space (SS) models based on the first-order ordinary differential equations (ODEs) \citep{gu2020hippo,gu2021efficiently,gu2022parameterization}, and neural oscillators based on the second-order ODEs \citep{rusch2020coupled,rusch2021unicornn,lanthaler2023neural,rusch2024oscillatory,zifeng2025}.
 SS models and neural oscillators possess the fast inference capability of RNNs together with the competitive performance of the attention-based architectures in long-range sequence learning \citep{gu2023mamba,rusch2024oscillatory}.
-Furthermore, neural oscillators have rigorously demonstrated to mitigate the problem of vanishing or exploding gradients \citep{rusch2020coupled,rusch2021unicornn} and can provide stable dynamics in learning long-range interactions \citep{rusch2024oscillatory}.
-A recent overview on SS models and neural oscillators was provided by \citet{tiezzi2025back}.
+Furthermore, neural oscillators have rigorously demonstrated to mitigate the problem of vanishing or exploding gradients \citep{rusch2020coupled,rusch2021unicornn}.
+They can provide stable dynamics in learning long-range interactions \citep{rusch2024oscillatory}.